-Plastic: The Solution to Your Moving Container Problems
+Plastic Boxes For Moving: The Solution to Your Container Problems

-Plastic is controversial, but there are times when it is actually the perfect material.
+Plastic is controversial, so why plastic moving boxes exactly?
+There are times when it is actually the best material to use.
 This is especially true when it is used for plastic moving boxes.
 It solves all of the problems associated with cardboard while keeping all of the benefits.

 Clear plastic moving bins remove much of the need for marking.
 As long as it is packed so everything in it can be seen, you can tell at a glance what’s inside.
-If any marking is still needed, it is minimal in comparison to what you have to do for cardboard.
+If any marking is still needed on your plastic storage bins for moving, it is minimal in comparison to what you have to do for cardboard.